cisagov/manage.get.gov/docs/developer/README.md

 While on production (the sandbox referred to as `stable`), an existing analyst or full-access user typically grants access /admin as part of onboarding ([see these instructions](../django-admin/roles.md)), doing this for all development sandboxes is very time consuming.
 Instead, to get access to /admin on all development sandboxes and when developing code locally, refer to the following sections depending on what level of user access you desire.

-Note: this process where a team member gets analyst/superuser permission on all non-production sandboxes is often called "Adding to fixtures".

 ### Adding full-access user to /admin